GeorgeKhalifa/Lane-Detection/README.md

 4) Determine lane curvature and vehicle position wrt centre. <br/>

 ### 1. Histogram of Oriented Gradients (HOG)
+## Steps of HOGDescriptor:
+1) preprocessing of image.
+2) Calculating Gradients (direction x and y).
+3) Calculate the Magnitude and Orientation.
+4) Calculate Histogram of Gradients in 8×8 cells (9×1).
+5) Normalize gradients in 16×16 cell.
+6) Extract the Faetures vector.

 ```python
 def get_feature_space(img, cspace):
     if cspace != 'RGB':